openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimization_Techniques.md

 ### Usage

 In the Model Optimizer, this optimization is turned on by default.
-To disable it, you can pass `--disable_fusing` parameter to the Model Optimizer.

 ### Optimization Description